profpius/customer-churn-analysis/README.md

 customer-churn-analysis/
 │
 ├── README.md                  # You're reading it
-├── churn_analysis.ipynb       # The full notebook
+├── churn_analysis.ipynb       # The full analysis notebook
 ├── churn.csv                  # Dataset used for the analysis
 ├── requirements.txt           # Project dependencies
 └── churn_analysis_charts.pdf  # All 5 charts exported from the notebook